 Also known as potassium chloride or chloride of potash.
+Affinities: mucous membranes.

 Think of Kali mur for coughs, stuffy head colds, or sinus infections with white discharges.
 The tongue is also coated white; white ulcers or thrush may be present in the mouth.

 This remedy is for earaches, with congestion in the Eustachian tubes so that hearing is affected.
 It is brilliant for the snap, crackle, and popping noises in the ears after a cold.

 Nerve Tonic: Kali Phosphoricum

 Also known as potassium phosphate or phosphate of potash Affinities: nerves.

 Use Kali phos for those who are worn out following a heavy work or study period.
 It is a good tonic for those in the convalescent stage of an acute illness (especially after flu) where there is muscular weakness and nervous exhaustion.
 People who need this remedy feel better for—and desperately need—warmth and rest, and a healthy diet to build themselves up again.
 They feel emotionally sluggish and can become mildly depressed.
 They get one-sided headaches, may be sensitive to light and noise, and be easily startled.
 They are also mentally sluggish and can’t concentrate even if they try.
 For women in childbirth who have become exhausted, I have given Kali phos, one dose in between every contraction for up to six doses…and their energy usually starts to return.